IPS-LMU/The-EMU-SDMS-Manual/_book/emu-webApp.md

 ### Basic configurations using `emuR` {#subsec:emu-webAppConfigWithEmuR}

-R Example \@ref(rexample:webApp-loadDemoData) shows how to create and load the demo data that will be used throughout the rest of this chapter.
+The R code snippet below shows how to create and load the demo data that will be used throughout the rest of this chapter.